 Article 17.
 Dissolution of the Association

-The General Meeting that decides that the Association is to be dissolved shall also decide how the dissolution shall be effected and how the assets of the Association shall be utilised in line with the non-commercail and nonprofit purpose of the Association stated in Article 2 and not distributed to members.
+The General Meeting that decides that the Association is to be dissolved shall also decide how the dissolution shall be effected and how the remaining assets of the Association shall be utilised in line with the non-commercail and nonprofit purpose of the Association stated in Article 2 and not distributed to members.